ChingPangggg/aguaclara_tutorial/Interactive-Tutorial-1-Markdown.md

 1. Get more sleep
-  1. Be more efficient with my time
+    - Be more efficient with my time
-  2. Plan out my schedule
+    - Plan out my schedule
-  3. Stick to my schedule
+    - Stick to my schedule
 2. Read
+    - make time to read
 3. Balance work and leisure
+    - try to have fun

-* Statics
+* ENGRD 2020
-* Thermo
+* ENGRD 2210
-* Physics E&M
+* PHYS 2213

 ## Links